 Do not turn in materials late.
 Penalty is 10%/day and they won't be accepted after three days (except for unexpected health/ family emergencies or special permission).

-In class, please pay attention and don’t distract others.
-Please configure cell phones to vibrate (and not make noise) in class.
+In class, please pay attention and don't distract others.
+Please configure cell phones to vibrate in class.

 Please talk to me ahead-of-time if you have an anticipated absence that will interfere with the mid-term, your topic presentation, or final presentation, e.g., a non-work religious holiday, out-of-town work travel, or GMU athletic meet.
 I can easily reschedule topic presentations; the others are much harder.
-Don’t bother telling me if you’ll miss other class times; I strongly recommend class attendance, but I understand if work, family, or other commitments sometimes make that difficult to do.
-You can always turn in work early (e.g., if the deadline conflicts with a religious holiday).
+There's no need to tell me if you'll miss other class times; I strongly recommend class attendance, but I understand if work or other commitments make that difficult to do.
+You can always turn in work earlier than scheduled (e.g., because the deadline conflicts with a non-work religious holiday).